 Baking with Sourdough Discard

-Sourdough discard adds a great tangy flavor to these pumpkin bread.
+Sourdough discard adds a great tangy flavor to this pumpkin bread.
 Since you’re not using it as a leavener, your sourdough starter does not need to be activated or fed for it to work in this recipe and you can use it straight from the refrigerator.
 Older discard will have a tangier, more acidic flavor than freshly-fed sourdough starter.
 Both will work for this recipe, you’ll get a slightly different flavor but your bake will still be delicious!

 Absolutely!
 Use the same proportion of freshly fed sourdough starter in the recipe.
 Your starter won’t add a strong tangy flavor to your bread, but will still work.